LTL-Transfer: Skill Transfer for Temporal Task Specification: Preliminaries

 \section{Preliminaries}

-\textbf{Linear temporal logic (LTL) for task specification: } LTL is a widely used alternative to a numerical reward function for expressing task specifications.
-An LTL formula $\varphi$ is a Boolean function that determines whether a given trajectory has satisfied the objective expressed by the formula.
-Littman et al. \cite{littman2017environment} argue that such task specifications are more natural than numerical reward functions, and they have subsequently been used as a target language for acquiring task specifications in several settings, including from natural language \cite{patel20} and learning from demonstration \cite{shah2018bayesian}.
-Formally, an LTL formula is interpreted over traces of Boolean propositions over discrete time, and is defined through the following recursive syntax:
+\textbf{Linear Temporal Logic (LTL) for Task Specification:} LTL is a widely used alternative to numerical rewards for task specification.
+An LTL formula $\varphi$ is a Boolean function that determines whether a given trajectory satisfies the objective expressed by the formula.
+Littman et al.~\cite{littman2017environment} showed that LTL can express non-Markovian, temporal tasks that numerical rewards cannot, and it has become a target language for acquiring task specification in many settings, including from natural language~\cite{liu23lang2ltl, patel20} and learning from demonstration~\cite{shah2018bayesian}.
+Formally, an LTL formula is interpreted over traces of Boolean propositions over discrete time and is defined through the following recursive syntax: